FireDynamics/LectureFireSimulation/book/content/modelling/01_general/02_fse.md

 Heat release rate curve based on the natural fire approximation.
 :::

-Following tables presents selected values for the fire load and fire intensity coefficient, see **TODO cite VDI 6019**.
+Following tables presents selected values for the fire load and fire intensity coefficient, see {cite}`VDI-6019-1`.

 ```{list-table} Fire intensity coefficients